EhabMagdyy/Bash-Scripts/README.md

 Before running the script, ensure you have the following installed:
 - `curl`: For making API requests.
 - `jq`: For parsing JSON responses.

+---

+### 10.CryptoCurrency

+This script allows you to fetch the current price of a cryptocurrency and convert it to a specified fiat currency using the [CoinGecko API](https://www.coingecko.com/en/api).
+It prompts the user to enter a cryptocurrency name (e.g., Bitcoin, Ethereum) and a target currency (e.g., USD, EUR), then displays the current conversion rate.

+#### Prerequisites

+Before running the script, ensure you have the following installed:
+- `curl`: For making API requests.
+- `jq`: For parsing JSON responses.